arwabadri/test-contact-list/README.md

 **Server:** EasyPHP (or another local server like XAMPP)

-## Setup Instructions
+## Installation

+1. Clone the repository or download the project files.

 **Database Setup:**

-1. Create a database named contacts_db.
+1. Create a database named contact.
 2. Refer to the DATABASE.md file for the table structure and SQL commands.

 **Configure Database Connection:**